Today's Articles

 *A brief article on Black Canadian history before America’s Independence is recognized on this date.

-The first recorded Black person to set foot on land now known as Canada was a free man named Mathieu de Costa.
-He traveled with explorer Samuel de Champlain and arrived in Nova Scotia sometime between 1603 and 1608, and was a translator for the French explorer Pierre Dugua, Sieur de Monts.
+The first recorded Black person to set foot on the land now known as Canada was a free man named Mathieu de Costa.
+He traveled with explorer Samuel de Champlain and arrived in Nova Scotia between 1603 and 1608.
+He translated for French explorer Pierre Dugua, Sieur de Monts.
 The first known Black person to live in Canada was a slave from Madagascar named Olivier Le Jeune, who may have been of partial Malay ancestry.
 As a group, Black people arrived in Canada in several waves.

 In 1782, one of the first race riots in North America took place in Shelburne, with white soldiers attacking Black settlers who were getting work that the soldiers thought they should have.
 Unfortunately, the charter of the city of Saint John was amended in 1785 expressly to exclude blacks from practicing a trade, selling goods, fishing in the harbor, or becoming freemen; these provisions stood until 1870.